Ruben Gallego AZ-03

 Wikipedia

-Gallego was previously a member of the Arizona House of Representatives, where he was assistant minority leader from 2012 until he resigned to run for Congress.
+Rubén Marinelarena Gallego (/ˈrbən ɡˈɛɡ/ ROO-bən gy-EH-goh; born November 20, 1979) is an American politician who is a United States senator-elect from Arizona.
+He has served as the U.S. representative for Arizona’s 3rd congressional district since 2015.
+A member of the Democratic Party, Gallego was a member of the Arizona House of Representatives, where he was assistant minority leader from 2012 until he resigned to run for Congress.
 Gallego was first elected to Congress in 2014.
-His district includes most of southern, western, and downtown Phoenix, and part of Glendale.
-He served as the national chair of Eric Swalwell‘s 2020 presidential campaign.[1]
+His district includes most of southern, western, and downtown Phoenix, and part of Glendale, where he served four terms in the House.

 Early life and education

-Along with his three sisters, he was raised by a single mother.[5]
-The family eventually moved to Evergreen Park, Illinois, and he graduated from Evergreen Park Community High School.[6]
+Gallego was born in Chicago,[5] and is a second-generation American, with a Colombian mother and a Mexican father.[6]
+Along with his three sisters, he was raised by a single mother.[7]
+The family moved to the Chicago suburb Evergreen Park, and he graduated from Evergreen Park Community High School.[8]
+Gallego attended Harvard College, where he became a member of Sigma Chi fraternity[9] and graduated in 2004 with a Bachelor of Arts in international relations.[10]

 Early career